 - 1. Take action on every recommendation mentioned on this section - 2.
-Many of the vulnerabilities present in the scanned devices, correspond to the use of SSL protocols, SSL has become an obsolete protocol and has many well documented vulnerabilities such as POODLE and Bar Mitzvah.
-The recommended practice is to implement TLS version 1.2 that is the most secure implementation as of today. - The most frequent vulnerability is the SSL Medium Strength Cipher Suites Supported, avoid the use of keys of at least 64 bits and less than 112 bits, or that uses the 3DES encryption set. - 3.
-During this month, multiple ports were target of attacks; but 2 ports were specifically targeted: port 4443 and 443(HTTPS). - HTTPS is the secure extension of the HTTP protocol, widely used for Internet connections.
+Many of the vulnerabilities present in the scanned devices, correspond to the use of SSL protocols, SSL has been deprecated in favor of TLS, also, SSL has many well documented vulnerabilities such as POODLE and Bar Mitzvah.
+The recommended practice is to implement TLS version 1.1 or higher that is the most secure implementation as of today. - The most frequent vulnerability is the SSL Medium Strength Cipher Suites Supported, avoid the use of keys less than 112 bits, or that uses the 3DES encryption set. - 3.
+During this month, multiple ports were target of attacks; but 2 ports were specifically targeted: port 1433 and 445(SMB). - HTTPS is the secure extension of the HTTP protocol, widely used for Internet connections.
 Modern standards recommend the implementation of TLS instead of SSL for authentication.
-Many of the vulnerabilities discovered, could be exploited through this port. - Port 4443 is used as an alternative port for HTTPS connections in case the port 443 does not answer, which leads to be vulnerable to the same attacks that could be used against HTTPS port 443. - 4.
-Take notice to the solution process of the Internet Key Exchange (IKE) Aggressive Mode with Pre-Shared Key, described in the Vulnerabilities by severity section of the technical report on host 170.75.32.15 f 🕑 📾
+Many of the vulnerabilities discovered, could be exploited through this port. - Port 445 is used by the SMB protocol, which has been recognized as vulnerable.
+Is recommended to verify if there are any systems with this port open to internet connections and filter the connections. - 4.
+Take notice to the solution process of the Internet Key Exchange (IKE) Aggressive Mode with Pre-Shared Key, described in the Vulnerabilities by severity section of the technical report on host 170.75.32.15